peter88213/nw_metadata/README.md

 ## Output

-The cross reference table is exported as a csv file.
+The metadata table is exported as a csv file.

 ```
          , key 1, key 2, ... key n